 It may not be immediately obvious how to even use Instagram for affiliate marketing because you cannot enter links when you post photos.
-This isn’t unusual as social networks prefer to keep their users on their site and favor posts without links with more views.
+This isn’t unusual as social networks prefer to keep their users on their site and favour posts without links with more views.
 Instagram wisely enables purchases without ever leaving their platforms which is the best way to generate sales.

 But you can use links on Instagram, too.
-Here are some strategies for getting your links on Instagram:
+Here are some strategies for getting your affiliate links on Instagram:

 - If you only promote one brand, leave your affiliate link in your bio.
 Always have a link of some kind in your bio so your followers have somewhere else to interact with you.

-- Influencers who promote one brand at a time sequentially can change the link in their bio to match the brand they are currently promoting.
+- Influencers who promote one brand at a time sequentially can change the affiliate link in their bio to match the brand they are currently promoting.

-- Business accounts with at least 10k followers can consider using a swipe-up link in Instagram stories, but remember what we said about platforms favoring posts that are not trying to send their users off their site.
+- Business accounts with at least 10k followers can consider using a swipe-up link in Instagram stories, but remember what we said about platforms favouring posts that are not trying to send their users off their site.
 This method could reduce your visibility.

 - Create really memorable branded short URLs to use on images or in photo descriptions and hope your fans bother to manually type it to get to your site.
 This is the least likely to work as even links in tweets and on other social networks are getting fewer and fewer clicks with each passing year.